kscripting/kscript/README.md

 println("Hello from Kotlin with 5g of heap memory running in server mode!")
 ```

+If environmental variable `KOTLIN_OPTS` is set, it will override the value set in the scriptlet.

 ### Scripts with a main method do not run with `kscript`?